pablolucio97/Study_Content/languages_frameworks_services/frameworks/nodejs/external_libs/docker/docker_compose.md

 - Always configure a volume pointing to your local folder to persis data even if the container does not exist anymore.
 - Create a .env file in the same directory as the docker-compose.yml file and load it into the docker-file configuration.
 - Always use dockerize or another async operations image to grant a container that depends another one will wait for.
+- Use healthcheck with a repeated interval or dockerize when you have a container that depends on another.
+Do not use "Wait for it".